falcn-io/falcn/docs/INTEGRATIONS.md

 ## Overview

-The TypoSentinel integration system allows you to:
+The Falcn integration system allows you to:

 - **Forward security events** to SIEM platforms like Splunk
 - **Send real-time alerts** to communication platforms like Slack